2018 Microloan Applications Now Available!

-The VFC P6 Microlending Committee is pleased to announce that applications for our 2017 P6 Microlending Initiative are now available on our website.
-We invite any local farm or business selling food or products to VFC or at the Viroqua Farmers Market to apply for a one-year no-interest loan of up to $3,500.
-Through the VFC P6 Microlending Initiative, VFC aims to strengthen small, local farmers and producers that are part of our local food system.
+The VFC Microlending Committee is pleased to announce that applications for our 2018 Microlending Initiative are here.
+We invite any local farm or business selling food or products at the Viroqua Farmers Market, or directly to the VFC, to apply for a one-year no-interest loan of up to $3,500.
+Through the VFC Microlending Initiative, VFC aims to strengthen small, local farmers and producers that are part of our local food system.

-Deadline: Applications are due by January 15 and can be sent to Bjorn Bergman, VFC Outreach Coordinator at 609 N Main St, Viroqua, WI, or email@example.com
+Deadline: Applications are due by January 26, 2018 and can be sent to Bjorn Bergman, VFC Outreach Coordinator at 609 N Main St, Viroqua, WI, or by emailing: firstname.lastname@example.org

-Announcement: The VFC P6 Microlending Initiative Committee (includes VFC staff and Board members) will review applications in late January 2017 and announce the recipient(s) in the 2017 Spring Pea Soup.
+Announcement: The VFC Microlending Initiative Committee (includes VFC Staff and Board of Directors) will review applications in late January 2018 and announce the recipient(s) in the 2018 Spring Pea Soup Newsletter.

-Types of projects that are funded by the VFC P6 Microlending Initiative are the ones that:
+Types of projects funded by the VFC Microlending Initiative are the ones that:

 1. Help fill a hole in local food system by expanding production and/or distribution of products.